 Christopher Connell writes on his Uncle Jimmy McSweeney, the very model of the Irish bachelor farmer. ℘℘℘ My uncle Jimmy McSweeney was laid to rest recently beside his mother and sister in the yard of Saint Patrick's Church in Dunmanway.
 The last of his generation, he was the very model of the Irish bachelor farmer, yet he left a family that extends across Ireland, across the … [Read more...] about The Last of His Kind

 The Irish Kennedys are descended from Dunchaun, the brother of the mighty King Brian Born.
 The name comes from his father Ceann Eidig, meaning "helmet head."
 Appropriately, the arms of the Kennedys have three helmets.
-From the 11th-15th centuries they were Lords of Ormond.
-The Kennedys dealt with the various conquests and confiscations better thanRead more..

 The name Delaney comes from the Irish O'Dubhshlaine.
 Its earliest anglicized form is O'Dulany with a broad `a.'
 Delane is another variant (the O' has been long since dropped).
 It is sometimes mistakenly associated with the Limerick surnames O'Duillean, Dillane and Dillin, though there is no relation.
-Dubh means black or dark.
-That’s the easyRead more..

 Dubh means black or dark.
 That's the easy part, but some dispute arises over … [Read more...] about Irish Roots: